-- "64.-(1) There shall be a session of Parliament once at least in every year and a period of six months shall not intervene between the last sitting of Parliament in any one session and the first sitting thereof in the next session. - (2) The sessions of Parliament shall be held in such places and shall commence at such times as the President may, from time to time, by Proclamation in the Gazette, appoint." - (2) "Minister" here is interpreted to mean a Minister of the Cabinet [Speaker's Ruling]. - (3) Article 56 of the Constitution: -
+"64. - (1) There shall be a session of Parliament once at least in every year and a period of 6 months shall not intervene between the last sitting of Parliament in any one session and the first sitting thereof in the next session.

+(2) The sessions of Parliament shall be held in such places and shall commence at such times as the President may, from time to time, by Proclamation in the Gazette, appoint."

+(2) Article 56 of the Constitution: -